kwajoboateng/cpsc4620proj/README.md

 # cpsc4620 MeTube
 Kwajo Boateng, Carson Coker, Calvin Aduma

-Our team created our own version of YouTube called MeTube.
+The team created our own version of YouTube called MeTube.
 In addition to YouTube's capabilites, a user can upload videos, images, and audio files onto their channel; they can also download any uploaded files from channels, if given the permission, onto their device.
 A guest on the website will have similar but not all the access that a user can have on our website.
 All together, MeTube is the future!

 Webiste: PHP, HTML, CSS
 Database: SQL